General Legislative Council

-The first New Zealand Legislative Council, also known as the General Legislative Council, was established in 1841 when New Zealand was created as a Crown colony separate from New South Wales.
+The General Legislative Council, also known as the New Zealand Legislative Council, was established in 1841 when New Zealand was created as a Crown colony separate from New South Wales.
 The Legislative Council consisted of the governor, the colonial secretary, the colonial treasurer, and senior justices of the peace; all members were appointed.
 From 1848, there were additional provincial Legislative Councils for New Ulster and New Munster.
-The general Legislative Council had twelve sessions, and the first ten were held in Auckland while the last two were held in Wellington.
+The general Legislative Council had twelve sessions; the first ten were held in Auckland and the last two in Wellington.
 In May 1852, an act provided for two thirds of the membership of the provincial Legislative Councils to be elected.
 Elections for the New Ulster Province had already been held when news was received that the New Zealand Constitution Act 1852 had been passed by the Parliament of the United Kingdom.
 No meeting of the elected members was ever called.
 The New Zealand Constitution Act 1852 disestablished the Legislative Council when writs for the first election of members of the New Zealand House of Representatives were returned.
-The original Legislative Councils ceased to exist in September 1853.
+The initial legislative councils ceased to exist in September 1853.

 The New Zealand Constitution Act 1852 created a bicameral general assembly consisting of the governor, a Legislative Council and a House of Representatives, an executive council (nominally appointed by the governor), and the Provinces of New Zealand (New Zealand was divided into six provinces).